SuperSat001/Question-Extractor/readme.md

 ### While Not Merging

+Update - Now that you can manually set `Q No.` you can use 3rd command for both 3 and 4 and then change numbers manually, in case it's unclear when to use 3 and 4, use 3 and adjust.

 1. **Skip While Merging**.
 	- To skip `Current Question` but continue merging, `Current Merge` remains same.